KoMaN4eRo/EnterpriseAPI/README.md

 # USING OF API
 So you want use our API.
 Offcourse you may make mistakes, and in this case you will get on of Error in Error list below
 ## Error list
-+ Name error
++ NAME ERROR
 	+ NameErro1  {This name is already exist}
 	+ NameError2 {Name is expty}
 	+ NameError3 {There is no [concrete entity] with name [concrete name]}
-+ Code error (only for Organization and country)
++ CODE ERROR (only for Organization and country)
 	+ CodeError1 {This code is already exist}
 	+ CodeError2 {Code is null or empty}
 	+ CodeError4 {Code contain non numerical sequence}
-+ Type error (only for Organization)
++ TYPE ERROR (only for Organization)
 	+ TypeError1 {Type is empty}
 	+ TypeError2 {There is no organization with type [concrete type]}
-+ Id error
++ ID ERROR
 	+ IdError1 {Id is empty}
 	+ IdError2 {Id have to be possitive}
 	+ IdError3 {Id is 0}
 	+ IdError4 {There is no [concrete entity] with id [conctete id]}
 	+ IdError5 {Id contain non numerical sequence}
-+ Null error
++ NULL ERROR
 	+ NullParam {All entering parameters are empty}
-+ Authentication (This error appear when you try to use POST, DELETE or PUT method before you authenticate via LinkedIn.
++ AUTHENTICATION (This error appear when you try to use POST, DELETE or PUT method before you authenticate via LinkedIn.
 All get methods are available without authentication.)
 	+ Please authorize via LinkedIn